 If ever the automobile company confirms a ‘yes’ answer after a long time of public asking is Honda bringing back the Element, it hopefully retains the simplistic and rugged-charm design.
 There’s also a big possibility that the Honda Element 2023 will take sharper inspiration from the likes of the Honda CRV or even the Toyota FT-4X concept.

-- will honda bring back the element
+- honda bringing back the element